jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Interval numbers

-The number or numeric size of an interval is the number of letter names from one note to the next in the musical alphabet.
+The number of an interval is the number of letter names from one note to the next in the musical alphabet.

 For example, the interval from a C to a D is a second, from C to E is a third,